dayton-outar/shillings/README.md

  * Remove unused (or irrelevant) styles from the stylesheets linked by each page in order to decrease file size
  * Minify JavaScript (JS) files by removing as much white space as possible in order to decrease file size
- * Bundle CSS and JS files into one file so as to decrease roundtrips to the server
+ * Bundle CSS and JS files into one file each respectively so as to decrease roundtrips to the server

 All the above should be in the core library of the software.